fengjixuchui/Kernal-cheat-Injector/README.md

 # V2-Injector
 # be kind drop a star
 ## - Make Sure you read how to use and the rest of the information about this.
-# selling rwx injector source code contact me via discord: skengdoo#9524
+# To purchase rwx injector source code contact me via discord: skengdoo#9524

 # how to use ?
 - run v2 injector